 Furthermore, you should exercise caution when using common household and workplace chemicals, such as pesticides and solvents, which can adversely effect sperm production.

 Want to know more about boosting your fertility?
-We have lots more information on the next page.
+We have lots more information below.